 |Number of players: 1|

-Duck Hunt is a 1969 electro-mechanical arcade game produced by Sega.
-The 25-cent game features 10 animated ducks flying on a screen from left to right which disappear when shot with the attached shotgun controller.
+Duck Hunt is a 1968 electro-mechanical arcade shooter game produced by Sega.
+A 25-cent video projection game, it features 10 animated ducks flying on a screen from left to right which disappear when shot with the attached shotgun controller.

 The player receives ten shots, and the shot ducks are framed in a duck hunting score.
 Shooting the shot gun and hitting a duck produces a sound effect.
 The game dispenses a perforated computer card-style ticket showing shooting accuracy and score when game is finished which could be used for prizes or as a permanent record of the player's score.
 Additionally, the game could be set to give a free game for a perfect score.

-It resembles a first-person light-gun shooter video game, but is in fact an electro-mechanical arcade game that uses rear image projection in a manner similar to a zoetrope to produce moving animations on a screen.
+It resembles a first-person light-gun shooter video game, but is in fact a video projection electro-mechanical (EM) game, using rear image projection in a manner similar to a zoetrope to produce moving animations on a screen.

 The game also may have influenced Nintendo's light-gun shooters.
-In 1974, Nintendo's arcade light gun shooter Wild Gunman used similar technology, but improved it even further by using full-motion video projection to display live-action cowboy opponents on screen.
-In 1984, Nintendo released their own video game called Duck Hunt, which played more or less similarly to Sega's 1969 electro-mechanical arcade game of the same name.
+In 1974, Nintendo's arcade light gun shooter Wild Gunman was a video projection EM game that used similar technology, but improved on it by using full-motion video projection to display live-action cowboy opponents on screen.
+In 1984, Nintendo released their own video game called Duck Hunt, which played similarly to Sega's 1969 electro-mechanical arcade game of the same name.